Both Boole and Brookfield BHSL Libraries have re-opened with the safety of Library users and staff as our chief guiding principle.

 Please see our policies and important changes regarding re-opening here

 Update from our Director of Library Services, Colette McKenna regarding Library Services During COVID Level 5 - Here

-The Bibliotherapy/Shelf Help Collection is available at UCC Library, Brookfield Health Sciences Library and CUH Library.
+The Bibliotherapy/Shelf Help Collection is available at UCC Library and Brookfield Health Sciences Library.
 You can see where the book you want is located by clicking on the book icon or title.
 Some books are available in print format and others are available in electronic format as eBooks.
 Use the tabs above to find information on the topic you want.
-If a book is available electronically you can link to it directly from this guide.
-If it is available only in print you will find details here about where to find the book in the library.
+If a book is available electronically, you can link to it directly from this guide.
+It it is available only in print, you will find details here about where to find the book in the Library.